mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 ![](/images/ng2-routing.png)

 - First the user declares her routing configuration in the `@RouteConfig` decorator.
-- After that the input goes through normalization (we already passed this stage).
+- After that the input goes through normalization.
 - As next step the routing objects get translated to routing rules.
 - On navigation the router creates different navigation instructions.
 - In the end the `router-outlet` renders the target component by using a specific sequence of instructions.